Recent Blog Posts

 The fundamental flaw in self-driving vehicles

-Posted on September 28, 2019 in Motor Vehicle Accidents
+Posted on September 28, 2019 in Car & Truck Accidents

 Car manufacturers are creating technology that allows vehicles to drive without human engagement.
 While the thought of this is futuristic and somewhat appealing to many, to others, it is a recipe for disaster.